tonybaines/gestalt/README.md

   .done();
 ```

+#### Fallback Configuration File
+If there are no (valid) configuration sources defined, before failing, *Gestalt* will attempt to load from
+a file `config-class.properties` in the current working directory.
+No attempt is made to load other formats
+or from other locations.

 ### Validation

 Validation can be defined for one or more properties using the [JSR-303 Bean Validation annotations](http://docs.oracle.com/javaee/6/api/javax/validation/constraints/package-summary.html)  e.g.